 1) Air Quality: Knowing your home or business is properly sealed will give you peace of mind.
 Improving your indoor air quality can also improve your health and safety.

 2) Save Money and Resources: Efficiency saves energy and resources.
 Think of how much air could be escaping your home through gaps that could be easily sealed.
-That is air you paid for; literally money out of the door!
+That is the air you paid for; literally, money is going out of the door!
 Thusly, you will see the benefit in your wallet.
 In fact, the EPA recognizes an average of 10-15% savings in properly sealed buildings.

 3) Creature Comfort: Have you ever walked into a room and noticed it was very drafty or muggy?
 Problems with building air leakage can cause an uneven distribution of temperature.
 Furthermore, it’s more difficult for your HVAC system to heat or cool your home entirely.
 Don’t be stuck with poor temperature control during peak seasons.

 4) Increase Value: The market for efficient real estate is steadily rising.
 Buyers want the security of knowing they are signing up for low bills and longstanding performance.
 Even HVAC systems last longer within efficient buildings, which are costly to replace.
 Consumers are getting wise to these facts and will pay for a building stamped with the seal of energy efficiency.

 If the pressurization results indicate an efficiency issue, identified leakage paths must be identified.
 Solutions are fairly simple and cost-effective.
 First, our air leakage finders must locate the problem spot(s).
 Visual inspecting, thermal detecting, or smoke testing will uncover the problem area(s).
 Lastly, the technicians will offer solutions for you to employ, such as insulation, caulk, weatherstripping, window replacement, etc.